Certificate Games and Consequences for the Classical Adversary Bound: Introduction

-the non-signaling condition, the marginal distribution of one of the players' output does not depend on the other player's input.
-Therefore, playing according to the marginal distribution of one of the players is a successful strategy for the $\FC$ game.
+The idea is that when a strategy satisfies the non-signaling condition, the marginal distribution of one of the players' output does not depend on the other player's input.
+Therefore, the marginal distribution of one of the players can be used to give a satisfying assignment for $\CMM$ bound.}

 It follows from this lower bound that while the quantum query complexity of the $\OR_n$ function \footnote{ $\OR_n$ is the $\OR$ of $n$ variables.
 From Grover's algorithm \cite{Grover96,BBHT98} we have $\Q(\OR_n)= \sqrt{n}$.
 On the other hand $\FC(\OR_n) = \Omega(\s(\OR_n)) = \Omega(n)$.} is $\Theta(\sqrt{n})$, its quantum certificate game complexity is $\CGstar(\OR_n) = \Theta(n)$.